Safeguarding..training for a brighter future

 · emotional well-being including self injury

-Prevent is part of the UK's counter terrorism strategy which seeks to indentify and support those at risk of becoming drawn into radicalisation or terrorism.
+Prevent is part of the UK’s counter terrorism strategy which seeks to identify and support those at risk of becoming drawn into radicalisation or terrorism.
 If you have any concerns please contact our leads or call the police on 999.
 Police forces nationwide are appealing for internet users to report harmful extremist and terrorist material when they see it online.
 To anonymously report extremist online material click the red button below.

 Following the recent terrorist attacks in Westminster, Manchester, London Bridge and Finsbury Park, the following links may be useful when discussing terrorism with learners:

 – Citizen Aid app (to teach the public how to provide potentially life-saving treatment in the event of a terrorist incident)